Share This Article

 Do you instantly panic when you hear a fire alarm or ambulance siren?

 Do you get all fidgety whenever someone raises their voice?
 Do you want to run away from the roar of a cheering crowd?
-Are you extremely bothered by the sound of a wailing infant?
+Does the sound of a wailing infant drive you out of your mind?

-All of us feel a little afraid when a loud noise takes us by surprise.
-But if you’re one of those who absolutely cannot bear this, chances are that you’re suffering from Phonophobia or Ligyrophobia.
+All of us feel a little startled when a loud noise takes us by surprise.
+But if you’re one of those who absolutely cannot bear this, chances are you’re suffering from phonophobia or ligyrophobia.

-So, what is Phonophobia or Ligyrophobia meaning?
-It is referred to as the condition where a person is scared of loud noises.
+So, what does phonophobia or ligyrophobia mean?
+It’s referred to as the condition where a person is scared of loud noises.
 Read on to find out what causes this phobia and how you can deal with it.

 What Is Phonophobia?

-Before trying to understand Phonophobia, it is crucial that you first understand what a phobia is.
+Before trying to understand phonophobia, it’s important to first understand what a phobia is.
 A phobia is a persistent, uncontrollable, and irrational fear.
 When exposed to certain triggers, a phobic person experiences a deep dread or even panic.

-This fear of shouting can make you hesitant to be in social situations.
-If you have this phobia, you make an effort to avoid crowds like concerts.
+Those with phonophobia may develop fears of all loud noises or certain loud noises, such as shouting.
+This fear of shouting may make you feel hesitant to be in social situations.
+You might work to avoid crowds, such as those at concerts.
 Major events are a no-no.

 How Common Is Phonophobia?